 The FAQ below addresses some of the most common queries about The Asian Undergraduate Research Symposium.
-If you are unable to find an answer to your question, please contact email@example.com.
+If you are unable to find an answer to your question, please contact [email protected].

 How do I submit a proposal for AURS?

 You may submit an abstract for an individual poster presentation through our online submission system.

 For submission requirements, examples and additional details about submitting an abstract online, please visit the Call for Papers page.

 Can I co-present a paper?

 Yes.
-However, co-presented papers are given the same 90-minute time slot as papers presented by a single individual.
-Each attending author must register for the symposium individually.
+However, each attending author must register for the symposium individually.

 Are the deadlines firm?

 Yes – please pay close attention to the dates and deadlines stated above and elsewhere on the AURS website.

 How can I check the status of my submission?

 The status of your submission may be checked through the online submission system.

 I’m not sure if I’ll be able to attend the symposium.
 Should I submit a proposal anyway?

 Please submit proposals only if you plan to attend the symposium.
 If you think you may not have time to attend, may not be able to finish a paper, or may not be able to get funding, consider waiting until the next AURS to submit your proposal.
 A lot of work goes into processing, reading, evaluating and scheduling every paper, so please be respectful of the time spent on this by the AURS Organising Committee, as well as by the IAFOR administrative office.

 If I can’t attend the symposium, can someone else present my paper?

 Yes – a listed co-author may present without you.